seokwak/OOP-final-proj/README.md

   Organize habits under custom categories to focus on different aspects of your life.

 - **Daily Check-Ins**
-  Mark each habit as “completed” or “skipped” each day through a simple prompt.
+  Mark each habit as “completed” or “skipped” each day.

 - **View Progress**
-  See your habit completion rates over time, rendered as a basic ASCII chart in the terminal.
+  See your habit completion rates over time, rendered as a basic chart in the terminal.

 - **Notifications & Reminders**
-  Configure optional system notifications or terminal alerts to remind you to check in.
+  Terminal alerts to remind you to check in.
 ---

 ## Building